When did you join the council?

 How long have you got…?!
 I like the sense of community; the proximity to rivers, woods, hills and fields; the variety of shops, pubs and facilities; the bus connectivity; all the activities to get involved with; the great footpaths and bridleways; the Nature Recovery Network and its aims – the list goes on!

-I’ve worked with Periodicals Acquisition at the Bodleian Library for over 40 years.
-It’s an interesting job and no day is ever the same.
-There is a great satisfaction in providing essential material to the scholars and students at the University.
+I worked with Periodicals Acquisition at the Bodleian Library for over 40 years, retiring in February 2022.
+It was an interesting job - no day was ever the same - and I got great satisfaction from providing essential material to the scholars and students at the University.